Skip to main content

 Here’s how Agathe sequence looks then

-• First email is fairly standard.
+• The first email is fairly standard.
 The {{customAttribute1}} is the personalized icebreaker!

 • It’s immediately followed by a message on LinkedIn, to make it very natural :